valdesrosier/arcGIS-item-dependency-finder/README.md

-# ArcGIS Item Dependency and Connections Notebook
+# ArcGIS Item Dependencies and Connections Notebook

 This notebook helps ArcGIS administrators, analysts, and developers trace relationships and connections between items in ArcGIS Online.